Trump's Protectionism Could Harm Texas

 Trump has vowed a “border tax” on companies that move plants abroad.
 “A company that wants to fire all of its people in the United States, and build some factory someplace else, and then thinks that that product is going to just flow across the border into the United States — that’s not going to happen,” Trump said.
 “They’re going to have a tax to pay, a border tax, substantial border tax.”
 Trump has proposed a tax rate of 10 percent on accumulated foreign profit.

 We also have to look at the “border adjustment” proposed by Republican congressman Kevin Brady of The Woodlands, who is chairman of the U.S. House Ways and Means Committee that writes the nation’s tax laws.
 The Brady plan would do away with the 35 percent corporate income tax and replaced it with a consumption tax called the “border-adjusted, destination-based cash flow tax.”
 Say that five times fast.
-A company that makes a product in the U.S. and sells it domestically, would pay a cash-flow tax of 20 percent and no tax on a product sold overseas.
+A company that makes a product in the U.S. and sells it domestically would pay a cash-flow tax of 20 percent and no tax on a product sold overseas.
 But if it imported its product or parts from a foreign factory, it would pay a 20 percent tax on the import.
 The idea is to eliminate incentives for companies to defer taxes on an estimated $2.6 trillion in profits made overseas.
 This Bloomberg summary, which I drew upon, gives an even more detailed report.
 Trump earlier this week called the Brady plan too complicated but then quickly reversed himself to say he would discuss the proposal with House leaders.

-The plans are good for keeping manufacturing plants in the Midwest, but they might be bad for oil companies that import crude or for retailers that import goods such as Walmart.
+The plans are good for keeping manufacturing plants in the Midwest, but they might be bad for oil companies that import crude or for retailers, such as Walmart, that import goods.
 To save jobs in the Rust Belt, Texas consumers might end up paying higher prices at their local Walmart—or, for that matter, almost any store that sells foreign-made clothing.
 Almost all clothing sold in the United States, including Trump’s own line, is manufactured elsewhere.
 That means any import tax or tariff will raise prices for consumers.

 Then we have to look at one of the crown jewels of manufacturing in Texas: the San Antonio Toyota Tacoma plant, which produces about 200,000 trucks a year built by a workforce of 3,200.
 The plant, according to the San Antonio Express-News also has local parts manufacturers that employ another 4,000 people.
 Because the Texas plant could not keep up with demand, Toyota last year announced a $150 million expansion of a plant in Tijuana, Mexico.
 The San Antonio parts makers would be supplying the Mexico plant.